 The Group is assessed by the ESFA as having a "Good" financial health grading.
-The current rating of "Good" is considered an acceptable outcome and is in line with the financial plan supported by the ESFA as part of the merger with Redcar and Cleveland College.
-The Group's financial forecasts prepared in July 2021 show the Group maintaining at least "Good" financial health rating to July 2023.
+The current rating of "Good" is considered an acceptable outcome.
+The Group's financial forecasts prepared in July 2022 show the Group assessed as "Outstanding" financial health rating to July 2023.